dylankelly04/dylankelly04/README.md

-hello.
+hi.

 i'm dylan i study computer science (and a bit of maths) at georgia tech.

-interested in low level programming, quantitative trading, financial markets & startups.
+interested in low level programming, quantitative trading & financial markets.